The Fallacy of the Aha Moment & Overnight Success in Innovation

 What all of these stories have in common is that innovators took action and persisted through the inevitable challenges.

-The reason for us even having heard of these people, and their discoveries or creations, is the fact that they put in years of hard work to prove their theories and make their ideas become reality.
+The reason for us even having heard of these people, and their discoveries or creations, is the fact that they put in years of hard work to prove their theories and make their ideas come into reality.

 I’m sure there are countless other people who actually did get hit in the head by an apple before Newton, yet never put the pieces together like he did.